VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 In the Conference Management bounded context, the business customer can change the description of a seat type.
-This results in a **SeatUpdated** event that is handled in the Orders and Registrations bounded context by the **ConferenceViewModelGenerator** class that updates the read-model data to reflect the new information about the seat type.
+This results in a **SeatUpdated** event that the **ConferenceViewModelGenerator** class in the Orders and Registrations bounded context handles; This class updates the read-model data to reflect the new information about the seat type.
 The UI displays the new seat description when a registrant is making an order.

 However, if a registrant views a previously created order (for example to assign attendees to seats), the registrant sees the original seat